pixelesque 2 years ago

 I'd say RDNA 3 is not really giving useful ray tracing on for example 2560x1440 unless you use upscaling to speed it up.
 May be in a few GPU generations ray tracing will become usable with native resolutions.

-• newZWhoDis a year ago
+• newZWhoDis 2 years ago

 It’s more than usable today on Nvidia

-• shmerl a year ago
+• shmerl 2 years ago

 I doubt it, unless you use upscaling there as well.
 I'd take higher framerate without RT at native resolution over RT with upscaling.

-• dvtkrlbs a year ago
+• dvtkrlbs 2 years ago

 If you have 40 series card frame generation is really nice.
 I still have DLSS quality enabled but with DLSS 3, everyting max at 4K I am able to get above 90 fps on a 4090

-• shmerl a year ago
+• shmerl 2 years ago

 Well, that's the point.
 How much are you getting without DLSS?
 Upscaling is kind of counter intuitive if you want to have better visuals from ray racing at the same time.